 - Choosing midwifery care or a birth center when appropriate

-- Requesting intermittent fetal monitoring instead of continuous when safe
+- Requesting intermittent fetal monitoring when appropriate

 Exploring doula care benefits and learning about pregnancy birth support options in your area can help you put these strategies into action before labor begins.

-- Share your values so your care team understands what matters most to you
+- Sharing what matters most to you

-Evidence-based options you can request during labor include:
+Evidence-based options you can request during labor

-- Warm compresses applied during the second stage
+- Warm compresses during pushing

-- Intermittent monitoring if you are low-risk and not on oxytocin
+- Intermittent monitoring if you are low-risk

 - Delayed cord clamping after birth